LookedAfter/payrix-ruby/README.md

 # Payrix::Ruby

+It is based on [Payrix Rest API](https://docs.rest.paymentsapi.io/) built for our project.
+It has not included all the APIs.
+Below are API included:
+* Authorizing Your Request
+  - POST - Login

+* BPAY
+  - GET Payers CRN
+  - POST A CRN to an existing Payer
+  - POST Assing new CRN

+* Business Details
+  - GET Your business details

+* Payers
+  - Add and Edit Payer
+    + POST Add a new Payer
+    + PUT Update an existing Payer
+    + PUT Add or update a Payers card details
+    + POT Add or update a Payers card details via token
+  - Delete a Payer
+    + DEL Remove a Payers payment methods
+  - Search Payer Details
+    + GET Look up a Payer payment options

+* Transactions
+  - Create Card Transaction
+    + POST Make a live tokenized card transaction
+  - Saved Card Transaction
+    + POST Process a transaction using saved card details
+  - Status Changes
+    + GET Search for transaction status changes
+    + POST Acknowledge transaction status change

+Add new API into `lib/resource` directory.

+Flow
+Once you provide API `username` and `userkey` at configuration.
+At Every call of api it will check the authentication and login using `POST - Login` if token is expired or not found.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/payrix/ruby`.
+Put your Ruby code in the file `lib/payrix`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+There are no test coverage written for gem.
 ## Installation

 Add this line to your application's Gemfile: